 To be eligible for our internship programmes, you’ll need to be in your penultimate year of a university degree, and on course for a 2:1 or above.

 You’ll also need sharp analytical skills, paired with an interest and dedication to self development.

 You’ll have fantastic communication skills, both written and verbal, and a strong team work ethos.
-You’ll enjoy working with people, and a desire to learn when it comes to relationship management.
+You’ll also enjoy working with people, and have a desire to learn when it comes to relationship management.